qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rastertools.rst

      - [color]

        Default: QColor(0, 0, 0, 0)
-     - Choose the background color for the tiles
+     - Choose the background color for the tiles.
    * - **Tile format**
      - ``TILE_FORMAT``
      - [enumeration]